MagmaWorks/Actions/README.md

 Requires: `NUGET_API_KEY` secret which must be passed from the local repo stub.
 By passing `secrets: inherit` in the local repo stub we pass the global organisation secret.

 Steps:
-- Download release assets
+- Downloads release artifacts
-- Strip build number from tag (1.2.3.4 → 1.2.3)
+- Strips build number from version
-- Update .nuspec version and repackage
+- Updates .nuspec and repackages
-- Push version tag to Git
+- Pushes tag to Git and publishes package to NuGet.org
-- Push .nupkg to NuGet.org
-- Update release (finalize + attach new assets)
-- Delete old draft releases
+- Cleans up old drafts

 ### Notes